New Directions in Public, Non-Profit and Community Leadership, Political Science, MA

 Course Format

-All courses are offered in a weekend format that consists of three weekend sessions for a given course, spread out over a two or three month period.
+Most courses are offered in a weekend format that consists of three weekend sessions for a given course, spread out two to three weeks apart over a couple months.
 Weekend classes are held from 9:00 am to 4:00 pm on both Saturday and Sunday of each weekend session.
-In most cases, a student will complete all of the weekend sessions of one course before starting the weekend sessions for the next course.
-There is typically a two to three week break between each weekend of class-time in a given course.
+Students can often complete all of the weekend sessions of one course before starting the weekend sessions for the next course.
+Occasionally courses are offered in a weekly, online remote format.

 Code | Title | Hours |